m4cit/DLQR/README.md

 ## Performance
 <img src='https://raw.githubusercontent.com/m4cit/Deep-Learning-Quran-Recognition/main/gallery/demo_test_set.png' width="900">

 The train test data ratio isn't high enough but nevertheless, there are some observations worth mentioning.
-The image above suggests that 50% of the unseen data is being recognized / predicted correctly, and that the accuracy between different reciters is not consistent.
+The image above suggests that 50% (5/10) of the unseen data is being recognized / predicted correctly, and that the accuracy between different reciters is not consistent.

-As for the seen data, about 64% is being predicted correctly.
+As for the seen data, over 90% (10/11) is being predicted correctly.
 Adding low and high intensity noise (simulating re-recordings via microphone) to one of the samples made no difference (15, 16).
 As mentioned, most files contain a portion in the beginning which seems to affect results (6, 7).
 These portions were removed before training.

 ## Data